mono789/IA_UdeA_FlightPredict/README.md

 **Method:** POST

-**Input Format:** Multipart form data, with the CSV file containing the training data.
+**Input Format:** Multipart form data, with the CSV file containing the predicting data.

 **Required File:** A CSV file (test_df.csv) containing new testing data.
 It should have the same structure as the original training dataset.
 Ensure it follows the structure required by the model for accurate predictions.